DS-100/sp22/syllabus.md

 - All lab autograder tests are visible.
 - In lieu of official lab sections, we will be helping with lab in several ways:
     - Lab walkthroughs, which are recorded videos posted as part of the lab.
-    - Lab Help, which are Tuesday office hours that prioritize lab debugging and questions.
+    - Lab Help Sections, which are Tuesday office hours that prioritize lab debugging and questions.
 See the [Calendar](../calendar) and our [Office Hours](#officehours) for more details.
     - EdStem.
 - All labs are intended to take about an hour.
-You can therefore think of Lab Help as lab sections, where attendance is not required nor expected to complete the lab.
-The best place to get individual help with lab is Lab Help.
+You can therefore think of Lab Help Sections as lab sections, where attendance is not required nor expected to complete the lab.
+The best place to get individual help with lab is Lab Help Sections.

 <a name = 'officehours'></a>
 ### Office Hours

 - The office hours and locations are listed on the [Calendar](../calendar); office hours will be held both virtually and in-person. **To adhere to public health guidelines, we ask that students leave the OH room after their questions have been answered**.
 - Students can come to office hours for any questions on course assignments or material.
-Note that "Lab Help* office hours will prioritize lab-related questions.
+Note that "Lab Help Sections" will prioritize lab-related questions.
 - Virtual OH can be accessed via [oh.ds100.org](https://oh.ds100.org/), where students add themselves to the “queue” and specify the assignment they need help on.
 <!-- where students add themselves to the "queue" and specify the assignment they need help on.
 Once it's their turn, they will be provided with a Zoom link to join, in order to get help from staff. -->
 - The instructors will also be hosting office hours, listed on the [Calendar](../calendar).